yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src-centos.md

 {{< /note >}}

-The above command will build the release configuration, put the C++ binaries in `build/release-gcc-dynamic-ninja`, and will also create the `build/latest` symlink to that directory.
+The command above will build the release configuration, add the C++ binaries into the `build/release-gcc-dynamic-ninja` directory, and create a `build/latest` symlink to that directory.

 {{< tip title="Tip" >}}